David-P23/Cryptocurrencies/README.md

 ## Summary
 Using the above methods it was determined the data should be grouped in to four
 classes.
-These classes were visualized usind diffreent methods for further
+These classes were visualized using different methods for further
 explotarion.
 This info definitely gives the financial products company direction
 despite them having no expertise in cryptocurrency as they integrate crypto in
 to their financial products.